Parzival-07/LangOS/README.md

 ### Streaming and Exec

 ```
-STREAM <filename>             # Live stream raw file bytes; ends when server sends STOP
+STREAM <filename>             # Live stream raw file bytes; server first ACKs with total size
 EXEC   <filename>             # Run file content via /bin/sh on the Name Server; returns output
 ```

 Notes
-- STREAM prints content as it streams; after STOP, the prompt continues on a new line.
+- STREAM prints content as it streams; when the announced number of bytes are received, the prompt continues on a new line.
 - EXEC requires read access; use with caution—runs on the Name Server host.

 ### Users